rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 # Sensors & Actuators

-In the exercise 3, students were asked to create a pneumatic system consisting of two air pumps, an air valve, and an inflatable pillow and integrating a sensor interaction according to our own design.
+In the exercise 3, students were asked to create a pneumatic system consisting of two air pumps, an air valve, and an inflatable pillow and integrating a sensor interaction according to their own design.

 ---

 ## Basic Setup

 The Arduino Uno's digital pins run at 5V and support a maximum of 40mA.
 The two diaphragm air pumps along with the air air valve provided to us draw a much higher current load than supported.
-To safely connect these components to the microcontroller,  we first connected hree IRF520 MOSFET driver modules.
+To safely connect these components to the microcontroller,  we first connected three IRF520 MOSFET driver modules.

 ---